BogdanCatalin-Iacob/Food-Fiesta/README.md

     * tecnisih.com Multi Device Website Mockup Generator was used to create the Mock up image in this README.
 * [Favicon](https://favicon.io/)
     * This was used to generate the icon on browser's tab.
+* PowerPoint
+    * This was used to create wireframes
 ***

 ## Testing